rootstrap/FlowForms/docs/pages/android-quickstart.md

     }
 }
 </code></pre>
-<div class="comment">In the above snippet we are binding the userName input to the username field in the form, and the password input to the password field.
-This automatically calls the respective field's validations when any of the inputs change, in our case it is when the user types something in them.</div>
+<p class="comment">In the above snippet we are binding the userName input to the username field in the form, and the password input to the password field.
+This automatically calls the respective field's validations when any of the inputs change, in our case it is when the user types something in them.</p>

 And that's one of the easiest forms we can create using **FlowForms**, we don't need to care about managing the field's validation triggering nor making any complex logic to enable or disable the continue button.
 This quickstart example is also meant to be used with two-way databinding, setting and using our fields' values directly in our xml layouts as the following :